GaryQ-physics/swmfio/README.md

 # Motivation

+This code was developed in support of the paper [Blake et al., 2021, Recreating the Horizontal Magnetic Field at Colaba During the Carrington Event With Geospace Simulations](https://doi.org/10.1029/2020SW002585).

 Although [SpacePy](https://spacepy.org) contains a BATRSUS native file reader, it returns an unstructured grid, which make interpolation (needed for field line tracing) very slow.
 [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl) can read native BATSRUS files and generate VTK files, but the mapping to the [native grid was not quite correct](https://github.com/henry2004y/Batsrus.jl/issues/3).
 Finally, [Kameleon](https://ccmc.gsfc.nasa.gov/Kameleon/) can read native BATSRUS files and interpolate on the native grid.
 However, this software is no longer being developed and is not easy to compile; in addition, [extra C wrappers can compilation are needed](https://github.com/rweigel/kameleon) to interface with Python.
 Finally [Kamoto](https://github.com/nasa/Kamodo) can read BATSRUS files, but file reading and interpolation was [too slow for our application](https://github.com/nasa/Kamodo/issues/21).

 # File Notes